Christineding211/E-commerce-price-tracker/README.md

 - Consistent product dimensions for price comparison and historical tracking

   ## 📈 Analytics Outputs
-The Mart layer converts the Fact table into reporting-ready datasets for business analysis and dashboarding.

 - Product Price Trend Analysis: Tracks daily price movements for each product across Momo and PChome.
 - Historical Low Price Monitoring: Identifies whether today's price is equal to or lower than the historical lowest price.